 I mentioned in my last post that I was busy coming up with decorations for our Cub Scout Blue and Gold Dinner.
 We had fun pulling it off, and it is now over, thankfully.
 I had an opportunity to let my creative juices flow, and so I thought I would share.
 We had a “Wild West” theme, and a teeny budget, so I really tried to economize by using things we already had or upcycling “junk” to make our own decor.
 There isn’t room in this blog post to share everything I did, so I will just talk about the tables for now.

 The tables were already covered with white butcher paper, and we had place mats that the cub scouts made with the help of their den leaders.
-I got blue and goldenrod tissue paper from the dollar store to add some color to the center of the tables, and on top of that I put mini- campfires that I made from toilet paper tubes.
-Yep, that's right- I saved dozens of toilet paper tubes and turned 'em into centerpieces!
-(How's that for resourcefulness, Cub Scouts?)
+I got blue and goldenrod tissue paper from the dollar store to add some color to the center of the tables, and on top of that I put my toilet paper tube mini- campfires.
+Yep, that’s right- I saved dozens of toilet paper tubes and turned ’em into centerpieces!
+(How’s that for resourcefulness, Cub Scouts?)
 I think they actually turned out pretty cute.
 Here is how to make them: